-Ridge has just over three acres of fully mature syrah and
+At Lytton Springs West, Ridge has just over three acres

-three and a half acres of younger vines at Lytton Springs
+from plantings in 1916 and three and a half acres of

-West.
-These parcels are situated in the well-drained Sites
+younger French clones.
+These parcels are situated in the

-soil on the bench overlooking Norton Creek.
-Since 1996,
+well-drained Sites soil on the bench overlooking Norton

-we have produced limited amounts for the Advance
+Creek.
+Since 1996, we have produced limited amounts for

-quality showed syrah to be perfectly matched to the
+consistent quality showed syrah to be well matched to the

 viognier from an adjacent parcel.
 Following harvest, it